Shoulder Pain in Senior Project Managers from Desk and Client Work

 Frequently Asked Questions (FAQ)

-• Individuals with previous hand injuries or family history of arthritis.
+• Individuals with pre-existing joint issues or arthritis.

 3. What Are the Common Symptoms?

-• Clinical examination to assess joint flexibility, swelling, and pain points.
+• Physical examination to assess joint function, range of motion, and tenderness.

-• X-rays or MRI scans to confirm cartilage loss or inflammation.
+• Imaging tests such as X-rays or MRI scans to detect cartilage degeneration or joint damage.

-The Pain Relief Clinic offers affordable MRI scans under $1000 and $50 consultations, enabling early and accurate diagnosis.
+The Pain Relief Clinic offers affordable MRI scans under $1000 and $50 consultations for early assessment.

-5. Can Wrist and Hand Arthritis Be Treated Without Surgery?
+5. Can Arthritis Be Managed Without Surgery While Traveling Frequently?

 1. General Practitioner or Rheumatology Clinic